-The Shafter area has access through an approximately 1,000ft deep shaft that was prepared by Goldfields in the early 1980s to enable close spaced drilling, test mining, and obtaining additional samples for metallurgical testing.
+The Shafter area has access through an approximately 1,000 ft deep shaft that was prepared by Goldfields in the early 1980s to enable close spaced drilling, test mining, and obtaining additional samples for metallurgical testing.
 Figure 16.1 shows the Presidio and the Shafter areas in the resource model.
-Note that no mining was considered in the Presidio West area as part of this PEA, other than rehabilitation of existing workings.
+Note that no mining was considered in the Presidio West area as part of this PEA.